LucidSamuel/Hi-Flyer/README.md

 # Hi-Flyer
-A Farm Manager Software That
+A Farm Manager Software That Mmanages all farm records, shows analysis and purchasing of Agric products